mducos/recommandation_system/ShellScript/README.md

 Raymond E. Feist        |        Les nouvelles chroniques de Krondor / L'entre-deux-guerres / Les Fils de Krondor, tome 2 : Le Boucanier du Roi
 Aude Vidal-Lessard      |        Polux, tome 5 : L’éveil du loup
 ```

-## Releases

-May 2024: first version of the book recommendation system using TF-IDF and cosine similarity

-## What's next?

-Some ideas for future improvements and contributions:
-- adapt the recommendation system for films
-- create a visual interface with the Django framework
-- improve the recommendation algorithm

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.